Llanfairfechan’s long stretch of sandy beach is a delight for families with young children.

-There is not one, but two fine cafes on the promenade, The Beach Pavilion and The Beach Hut/Y Cwt, where you can get everything from an ice cream to a full dinner.
+There is not one, but two fine cafes on the promenade, The Beach Pavilion and Ocean’s, where you can get everything from an ice cream to a full dinner.

 There are public toilets in the promenade car park.
 Parking is free of charge.